1878–79 Scottish Cup: Final

 Hampden Park in Glasgow again played host to the Scottish Cup final as Vale of Leven faced Rangers in a rematch of the 1877 final on 19 April 1879.
-That tie took three matches to decided and it initially looked like this year's final would be no different after goals from Struthers and Ferguson saw the teams draw 1–1 in front of 6,000 spectators.
+That tie took three matches to decide and it initially looked like this year's final would be no different after goals from Struthers and Ferguson saw the teams draw 1–1 in front of 6,000 spectators.
 However, Rangers had been incensed by the referee's decision to disallow a goal and refused to play the replay, scheduled for 26 April.
 As a result, Vale of Leven were awarded the trophy, their third success in three years.